Jenna Nighswonger: NJ/NY Gotham FC

 Nighswonger signed a three-year contract with Gotham FC on March 17, 2023.
 She made her NWSL regular-season debut with Gotham FC, substituting for an injured Ali Krieger during the club's 2023 NWSL season opener at Angel City.
 Though she primarily played as an attacker during her college career, head coach Juan Carlos Amorós played her at outside-back during her first professional season.
 She played in 20 league games, starting in 17.
 She scored three goals and played over 1,500 minutes during the regular season.
 The NWSL named Nighswonger its Rookie of the Month in May and July, making her the only player to earn the award twice.
 She was named Rookie of the Year on November 8, 2023.
 Nighswonger played in every game of the NWSL postseason, helping Gotham FC lift the NWSL Championship trophy on November 11, 2023.

-Arsenal, 2025–present
+Arsenal

 On January 30, 2025, Nighswonger signed for Women's Super League club Arsenal.
 She made her debut for Arsenal in their Women's FA Cup match against London City Lionesses on February 9, participating in their 2–0 victory.

+Aston Villa (loan)

+On January 10, 2026, Nighswonger signed for fellow Women's Super League club Aston Villa on loan until the end of the 2025/26 season; the deal includes an option to buy.
+She made her debut for the club on January 25, 2026, coming on as a substitute in a 4–1 loss against Manchester United.

+Bay FC

+On August 10, 2026, Nighswonger returned to the NWSL, joining Bay FC for an undisclosed fee and signing a contract through 2028.